Yandy Díaz Player Props: Rays vs. Tigers

 Tigers Pitching Rankings (2022)

-- The pitching staff for the Tigers had a collective 7.6 K/9 last season, which ranked 25th in MLB.
+- The 7.6 strikeouts per nine innings put together by the Tigers pitching staff last season ranked 25th in MLB.

-- The Tigers had a 4.06 team ERA that ranked 21st among all MLB pitching staffs.
+- The Tigers had the 21st-ranked team ERA across all MLB pitching staffs (4.06).

 © 2023 Data Skrive.
 All rights reserved.